 Sure, if you have enough resources, you might get close to doing it and also become successful in this pursuit, it doesn’t always work like that.

 Content that mostly becomes viral is content that people can associate with.
 If they resonate with it, they will share it, like it, and comment on it.
 That’s the organic way of doing it and anybody can do it.
 You just have to have genuine, engaging content.
+If you’re going to invest in paid ads, make sure to buy social proof.
+For example, buying Instagram likes.
+Social ads with lots of likes get more engagement.

 Knowing about what your customers like and dislike can help you a lot in making sure that your products are attractive to them.
 These days, people are spoilt for choice.
 If they like something and they can’t get it from me, they’ll get it from someone else.